tylerlam1/SENG_Notes/CPSC441_FinalExam.md

 * Memory: Traditional computers with switching under direct control of the CPU.
 Packet copied to systems memory.
 * Bus: Datagram from input port memory to output port via shared bus.
 * Crossbar: Overcomes bus bandwidth limitations

+# Last Hours Review

+The following are the levels to the OSI Model being studied in this class:
+* Application Layer (HTTP, SMTP, POP3, IMAP)
+* Transport Layer (Process to Process communication - TCP, UDP)
+* Network Layer - (IP, routing protocol)
+* Link Layer - (PPP, Ethernet)
+* Physical Layer

+Let's investigate the Network Layer.

+The network layer can be separated into two different planes.
+The data plane, and the control plane.

+### Data Plane

+In each router, the header fields of all IP datagrams are inspected.
+The sender encapsulates the segments into datagrams, and the receiver delivers the datagrams to the transport layer.

+Routing basically involves all the network routers, and the collective action of all of them determine the path that the packets will take.
+Fowarding involves the transfer of a packet from an incoming link to the outgoing one.

+The data plane is a local, per-router function.
+Determines how the datagram is forwarded to the output port from the input port.

+The control plane is network wide logic and detemrines how datagram is routed end-to-end from the source to the destination.

+Inside a Router, we have several parts.
+We have the routing processor, and a switching fabric as well.

+In the input port, you're given the lookup (which is the destination IP and port), trying to complete processing at "line speed", and queuing (if datagrams arrive faster than forwarding rate).

+In the output port, buffering (if datagrams arrive faster than transmission), and scheduling.

+There's three types of switching:

+* Memory - Traditional computers under direct control of CPU.
+The packet is copied to the system memory and speed limited by memory bandwidth
+* Bus - Datagram from input port memory to output port via shared bus.
+Switching speed limited by the bus bandwidth
+* Crossbar - Tries to overcome the bus bandwidth limitations

+In the input and output ports of the router, overflow may occur which would lead to dropped packets.

+HOL blocking - queued dratagram at the front of queue prevents others in the queue from moving forward.

+SCHEDULING decides which packets to drop.

+When the IP datagram MTU size is bigger than the capacity of the link, we have to do what is called IP fragmentation.

+The IPv4 is a 32-bit identifier for each host/router interface.
+A router typically has multiple interfaces, and the host typically has one interface.

+The IP address is usually configured by the system administrator, and the DHCP (Dynamic Host Configuration Protocol) allows a host to dynamically get its IP address when joining the network.

+The subnet part of the IP address comes from the IDP provider.

+When converting from IPv4 to IPv6, not all the routers need to be upgraded simultaneously.
+However, loss of header info make occur during the conversion.

+Each router comes a flow table that is computed and distributed by a logically centralized routing controller.
+SDN is basically what this is, which allows a central control.

+## Control Plane

+Let's review the control plane.

+There are two different routing algorithms associated with the Control Plane.

+There are the "Link State" algorithms (Dijsktra's) and the Distance Vector (Bellman-Ford) ones.

+In link state, the information is global and all routers have complete topology.

+In distance vector, there is decentralized information.

+When routing on the internet, there are two main types of routing as discussed below.
+* OSPF
+* BGP

+Autonomous Systems (AS) are routers in the same region.

+For Inter-AS routing, there are two protocols.

+* RIP - Routing Information Protocol - Distance Vector.
+This is used for lower tier ISPs.
+* OSPF (Open Shortest Path First) - Link State.
+Used for upper-tier ISPs.
+* IGRP - (Interior Gateway Routing Protocol) - Distance vector, used to overcome limitations in RIP.

+* BGP - Border Gateway Protocol

+In the OSPF (Open Shortest Path First Protocol), a router constructs the complete topological map of the entire Autonomous Systems (AS).
+Each area runs its own OSFP link state algorithm.
+The internal details remain invisible to the outside.

+Couple Features of the OSPF
+* Security - All messages are authenticated
+* Mutliple same-cost paths allowed
+* For each link, multiple cost metrics for different types of service
+* Hierarchical OSPF in large domains

+What about the BGP?

+BGP makes sure that all the ASes in the internet know about each subnet and how to get there.
+Destinations are no longer hosts but are CIDRized prefixes which each prefix representing a subnet or a collection of subnets.

+BGP provides means to:
+* Obtain subnet information from neighbouring ASes
+* Propogate reachability info to all AS internal routers
+* Determine good routes

+Terminology:
+* AS-PATH: ASs visited by the advertisement message
+* NEXT-HOP: specific internal AS router to next-hop

+In the SDN Control Plane (Software Defined Networking), this plane controls the routing of the entire network.
+The good things about a logically centralized control plane is the following:
+* Easier network management - avoid router misconfigurations
+* Table based forwarding (OpenFlow API) allows programming routers
+* Centralized programming easier
+* Distributed programming is harder

+In the OpenFlow Protocol, the communication between the controller and the switches is governed.
+TCP is used to exchange messages.
+There are three classes of OpenFlow Messages:
+* Controller-to-Switch
+* Asynchronous (switch to controller)
+* Symmetric (misc)

+In switches to controller, the packet-in (transfer packet to controller).
+Flow removed - table entry removed.
+And then the controller is informed of change.

+In Controller to Switches,
+* Features: Controller queries/sets switch features
+* Configure: Controller queries sets switch configuration parameters
+* Modify-state: add, delete, modify flow entries
+* Packet-out: controller can send this packet out a specific switch port

+## Link layer

+The link layer is implemented in the "adaptor".
+Basically in the network interface card -- NIC.

+The datagram is transferred by different link protocols over different links.
+It encapsulates datagrams into frames.

+It provides reliable delibery and flow control between adjacent nodes.
+There is error detection and correction.